FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 ```

-## 8 Running the Defender Demo
+## 8 Run the Defender Demo

 1. From the MCUXpressoIDE workspace where aws_iot_defender project was imported:
     1. Set `appmainPROVISIONING_MODE` in `app_main.c` to 0.
     2. Set `appmainINCLUDE_OTA_UPDATE_TASK` in `app_main.c` to 1.
-    3. If you update the shadow firmware on the device via OTA, increment the version in `ota_update.c`.
+    3. If you update the shadow firmware on the device via OTA, increment the version in `include\ota_config.h`.
 2. Build and sign the binary image.
 See section 4.3 "Create a Signed Application Image".
 3. Update this new firmware using OTA.
 See section 6 "Perform Firmware Over-The-Air Updates with AWS IoT".
     1. Or you can run from the debugger.
 See section 4.1 "Running an Application Project from the Debugger".